joao-pedro-cac/discrete-mathematics-ufu/README.md

 # Discrete Mathematics

-This repository keeps all the codes of Discrete Mathematics classes taken as a student of the _Universidade Federal de Uberlândia_ (Federal University of Uberlândia).
+This repository keeps all the codes of Discrete Mathematics classes taken as a student of _Universidade Federal de Uberlândia_ (Federal University of Uberlândia).

 OBS: They were mainly written in Portuguese